NSLS-II/blop/docs/source/installation.rst

 .. code:: bash

-   $ python3 -m pip install blop
+   $ python -m pip install blop

 To install the package using the ``conda`` package manager, run the following command: